 - We are currently borrowing a Montessori division board from the Montessori teacher.
 The board is very old and missing the original green beads.
 Hence, there are red beads and a heart-shaped basket that you probably won’t find at typical Montessori stores.

-Where to buy Montessori multiplication and division boards
+Stores that sell the Montessori multiplication and division boards

 - In the United States, you can find the Montessori materials at Amazon (here and here), Kid Advance, Leader Joy, and Alison’s Montessori.